-- 1. Definition of Studying Abroad - Studying abroad refers to one of the following: - (1) Obtaining permission from the Steering Committee of the School with which the student is affiliated, enrolling in an institution of higher education such as a university or research institution abroad for one academic year or a period equivalent to one term, and receiving education. - A. Studying abroad enrolling in a university or an institution of higher education abroad - B. Studying abroad enrolling in a language training institute affiliated with a university abroad - C. Studying abroad enrolling in a general language school or community college abroad - (2) Studying abroad after being selected by Waseda University as a foreign exchange student based on agreement with foreign universities. - 2.
-Necessary Procedures for Studying Abroad
+1. Definition of Studying Abroad

+Studying abroad refers to one of the following:

+- (1) Obtaining permission from the Steering Committee of the School with which the student is affiliated, enrolling in an institution of higher education such as a university or research institution abroad for one academic year or a period equivalent to one term, and receiving education. - A. Studying abroad enrolling in a university or an institution of higher education abroad - B. Studying abroad enrolling in a language training institute affiliated with a university abroad - C. Studying abroad enrolling in a general language school or community college abroad - (2) Studying abroad after being selected by Waseda University as a foreign exchange student based on agreement with foreign universities.

+2. Necessary Procedures for Studying Abroad

-Students who wish to study abroad must submit the following forms, be interviewed and screened by the School Steering Committee, and obtain permission from the University.
+Students who wish to study abroad must submit the following forms, be interviewed and screened by the Steering Committee of the School, and obtain permission from the University.

-- (1) Application for Studying Abroad - (2) Overseas Study Plan A / B - (3) Admissions certificate and acceptance form issued by the university, etc., at which the student plans to study - (4) Any other documents required by the University - Upon completing studies abroad, students are to submit the following forms immediately after returning to Japan: - (1) Notification of Return - (2) Application for Returning to the University - (3) Certificate issued by the university, etc., at which the student has studied indicating his/her enrollment period - (4) English transcript from the university, etc., at which the student has studied (if requesting to transfer credits) - The Documents to be submitted will depend on the study abroad program, so be sure to check with the Office. - 3.
-Period of Studying Abroad
+- (1) Request to Study Abroad - (2) Overseas Study Plan A / B - (3) Admissions certificate and acceptance form issued by the host university - (4) Any other documents required by Waseda University

+Upon completing their study abroad program, students are to submit the following forms immediately after returning to Japan:

+- (1) Return Notice - (2) Request for Re-enrollment - (3) Certificate issued by the host university indicating his/her enrollment period - (4) Transcript in English from the host university (if requesting to transfer credits) - The Documents to be submitted will depend on the study abroad program, so be sure to check with the Office.

+3. Period of Studying Abroad

-In principle, students can study abroad while they are enrolled at Waseda University for a period of up to 1 year.
-Where there are special circumstances, however, it is possible to extend the length of one's studies abroad or to study abroad a second time.
+In principle, students can study abroad while they are enrolled at Waseda University for a period of up to one year.
+Where there are special circumstances, however, it is possible to extend the length of one's study abroad, or to approve study abroad for a second time.
 The study abroad period for foreign exchange students, however, is based on corresponding agreements.

-5 1 Jased on corresponding agreements.
-One-year study abroad program: From April 1 to March 31 of the following year, or from September 21 to September 20 of the following year Spring semester study abroad program: April 1 to September 20 Fall semester study abroad program: September 21 to March 31 of the following year
+One-year study abroad program: From April 1 to March 31 of the following year, or from September 21 to September 20 of the following year

+Spring semester study abroad program: April 1 to September 20

+Fall semester study abroad program: September 21 to March 31 of the following year